MartinHarkins/expo-sse-patch/README.md

 > - https://github.com/expo/expo/issues/27526#issuecomment-2148457485
 > - https://github.com/expo/expo/issues/27526#issuecomment-2148893292
 >
+> Essentially the problem was moved and only shows up in dev builds through `eas build`, which requires the `expo-dev-client`.
+>
 > I picked his ./plugins/withAndroidExpoSSEPatch.ts and just restricted the `if` condition a bit
 >
 > ```diff